Holography art: History

 In 1960, the development of the laser beam enabled the advancement of this technique.
 In 1968, Stephen A. Benton invented the reflection hologram, which is very bright and visible under white light.

 The first exhibition took place in 1968 in Michigan, followed by another in New York in 1970.
 The movement gained momentum in the 1970s, particularly in the United States, Canada, Japan, and Germany.

 Icologram

-Since 2018, the term "icologram" hasemerged to more accurately describe recording and projections of people often mistakenly referred to as holograms in mainstream media.
+Since 2018, the term "icologram" has emerged to more accurately describe recording and projections of people often mistakenly referred to as holograms in mainstream media.
 An icologram combines "icon" (the subject) and "hologram" (the projection technology).
 This technique uses scene and/or volumetric capture along with spatial computing and extended reality (XR) technologies to create a "digital twin" of a person, enabling new performances by digitally captured artists.
 The term aims to distinguish these projections from true holograms as defined by Dennis Gabor's original works.
 The icologram represents a significant advancement in holographic art, offering new possibilities for artistic creation and performance dissemination.
 This protocol allows the essence of an artist or character to be preserved and reproduced, paving the way for unprecedented immersive experiences in the fields of performance art and Art Tech.